unional/type-plus/pages/src/content/docs/reference/options.md

 ---
 title: Options
-description: A reference page in my new Starlight docs site.
+description: Common options available to the types.
 ---

-# Type Options

-These are typical options available ti the types and what do they mean.
+These are typical options available to the types and what do they mean.

 ## 🔀 Distributive